UOR-Foundation/evolution/README.md

     Difficulty parameters and the starting level are defined in `config.yaml`.
     Adjust the values under `difficulty_levels` or `teacher.difficulty` to customize how challenging the goals will be.
-Additional sections such as `consciousness_physics`, `quantum`, and `reality_interface` contain
+Additional sections such as `consciousness_physics`, `quantum`, `reality_interface`, and `cosmic` contain
-    defaults for bandwidth, fidelity, and energy limits used by the more advanced modules.
+    defaults for bandwidth, fidelity, energy limits, and cosmic-scale settings used by the more advanced modules.

 ### Configuration Reference